0xRat/0xRat/README.md

 - 👀 I’m interested in smiling
 - 🌱 I’m currently learning dApps
 - 💞️ I’m looking to collaborate on whatever
-- 📫 How to reach me @0xRat
+- 📫 How to reach me @weebgetout